 What happens in an emergency?

-We have a full emergency and evacuation plan, and local emergency services are aware of the event.
+We have a full emergency and evacuation plan in place, and local emergency services are aware of the event.

 Do I need to arrange insurance to attend?